|Enigmatic: the Doctor|

 But it wasn't to last.
 A couple of years ago I was crushed to hear that Tennant was leaving Doctor Who, just at the point where it was the best it had ever been.
 It will never be the same without him.
 His successor in the role is Matt Smith, who, if this shot is anything to go by, has a bit of work to do on his attractive feminine appearance:

 David Tennant isn't (so far as I know) a crossdresser; just a beautiful man who happens to look good (and quite enjoy appearing) dressed as a woman, albeit for comic effect.
+When the Ninth Doctor visits the Sybilline Sisterhood in The Fires of Pompeii, the Sisterhood refuse to allow the Doctor entry to their inner sanctum, and he responds: "Just us girls together", which seems to be as far as they take it.

 Time Lords only have 13 regenerations, and Matt is the 11th, so there can only be two more actors to play the role before the scriptwriters devise some sort of ret-con to make it OK to carry on regenerating.
 I understand that one of the narrative paths the scriptwriters once considered (and still muse over from time to time) was for the Doctor to regenerate into a woman's body.
 I think the character is too entrenched to turn into a woman, although I think the scriptwriters have had fun providing clever, sassy and powerful women to play his foil; the best of these is Professor River Song, an archaeologist, criminal mastermind and irresistable party girl, who shows herself to be every bit his equal.